Last week I felt like a failure. It was just a series of events that made me feel this way, like

 - my mom being diagnosed with diabetes, high cholesterol, and high blood pressure which made me feel that I failed to care for her as a daughter;

-- having to get an urgent colonoscopy because I thought I had colon cancer from all the bleeding from piles (luckily it was a false alarm);
+- myself getting a colonoscopy because I thought I had colon cancer from massive bleeding (luckily it was just piles);

-- being in and out of hospitals/clinics again and again due to all these assorted issues and having to wait for hours on end each time, sometimes even getting crappy service;
+- being in and out of hospitals/clinics due to all these assorted issues and waiting for hours each time, sometimes getting terrible service;

 - not being able to get to my to-do’s because of all these things going on;

-- having a nagging cough that had me coughing my lungs out, along with a bad flu and fever;
+- having a terrible cough that had me coughing my lungs out, along with a bad flu and fever;

-- in general, a series of little things not going my way.
+- in general, a series of things not going my way.

-That night as Ken and I got ready to sleep, I said, “I feel like a failure.”
-He immediately said, “Don’t say that Maomao.
+That night as my husband and I got ready to sleep, I said, “I feel like a failure.”
+He immediately said, “Don’t say that.
 You are feeling this way because you set very high expectations for every single little thing you do.
 But it’s not possible to live up to such high standards for every single little thing without a margin of error.
-It’s okay to be imperfect in the things we do.
+It’s okay to be imperfect in what we do.
 We are all imperfect.”

 For some reason, I felt better after hearing that.
-So even though I was coughing my lungs out that night and couldn’t sleep past a few hours, I woke up feeling much better.
-While I’m still recovering from my ailments, I know that a positive attitude is the only way forward and I’m looking forward to what’s ahead. ♥
+So even though I was coughing my lungs out and couldn’t sleep past a few hours, I woke up feeling better.
+While I’m still recovering from my cough, I know that a positive attitude is the only way forward and I’m looking forward to what’s ahead.

-Maybe you have been feeling sh*tty about yourself.
+Maybe you have been feeling shitty about yourself.
 Maybe some events have been making you feel like a failure.
 I want you to know that you aren’t alone.
-Today, I want to share some tips to aid you through this tough time.
+Today, I want to share some tips to help you through this tough time.